 Contributions.
 PERS members are required to contribute 9.00% of their annual covered salary, and the school district is required to contribute at an actuarially determined rate.
-The employer's rate as of June 30, 2016 was 15.75% of annual covered payroll.
+The employer's rate as of June 30, 2017 was 15.75% of annual covered payroll.
 Plan provisions and the Board of Trustees' authority to determine contribution rates are established by Section 25-11-1 of the Mississippi Code of 1972, as amended, and may be amended only by the Mississippi Legislature.
-The school district's contributions to PERS for the fiscal years ending June 30, 2016, 2015 and 2014 were \$2,156,011, \$2,082,909 and \$1,996,621, respectively, which equaled the required contributions for each year.
+The school district's contributions to PERS for the fiscal years ending June 30, 2017, 2016 and 2015 were \$2,082,525, \$2,156,011 and \$2,082,909, respectively, which equaled the required contributions for each year.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions net pension liability.
-The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

+At June 30, 2017, the school district reported a liability of \$38,225,744 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The District's proportion of the net pension liability was based on a projection of the school district's long-term share of contribution to the pension plan relative to projected contributions of all participating entities, actuarially determined.
-The school district's proportionate share used to calculate the June 30, 2016 net pension liability was .21 percent, which was based on a measurement date of June 30, 2015.
-This was a .0025 percent increase from its proportionate share used to calculate the June 30, 2015 net pension liability, which was based on a measurement date of June 30, 2014.
+The school district's proportionate share used to calculate the June 30, 2017 net pension liability was .214 percent, which was based on a measurement date of June 30, 2016 net pension liability, which was based on a measurement date of June 30, 2015.